Three-Torsion Subgroups and Wild Conductors of Genus 3 Hyperelliptic Curves: Local Conductor Exponent at 2

-Alternatively, we can also also deduce the tame part of the conductor from the regular model of $C$.
-From a regular model of $C$ over $\mathbb{Z}_{2}$ we can calculate \begin{itemize} \item the abelian part $a$, equal to the sum of the genera of all components of the model \item the toric part $t$, equal to the number of loops in the dual graph of $C$ \end{itemize}
+where $I \leqslant G_{K}$ is the inertia subgroup.
+Notably, in the special case where $J[l]^{I} = \{ 0 \}$, we deduce that $n_{\text{tame}} = 2g$.
+In general, the tame part of the conductor can be computed from the special fibre of the regular model of $C$.
+More precisely, we compute: \begin{itemize} \item the abelian part $a$, equal to the sum of the genera of all components; \item the toric part $t$, equal to the number of loops in the dual graph of $C$. \end{itemize}

-Then, the tame part of the exponent is equal to $6 -2a -t$, see \cite[Chapter 9]{NeronModels} for details.
-Regular models can often be computed using the method described in \cite{ModelsoverDVRs}, however, this is often a challenging problem.
+Then, the tame part of the exponent is equal to $2g -2a -t$, see \cite[Chapter 9]{NeronModels} for details.
+For plane curves, regular models can often by computed using the method described in \cite{ModelsoverDVRs}.
+In general, this is a notoriously challenging computational problem.